 Tips to ace CLAT 2020

 The admit card of CLAT 2020 is an important document that is not only required for sitting in the exam, but also for completing other admission formalities like counselling.
 So, the candidate must keep the CLAT 2020 admit card safe and in an undamaged condition until the admission process is over.
 The admission authority will release the CLAT admit card in online mode around the 2nd week of May.
 To download the admit card, one has to go to the official website and login by entering one’s registration id and password.

-NUSRL, Ranchi, which is the exam conducting body, will declare the result of CLAT 2020 tentatively in the second week of June.
+NUSRL, Ranchi, which is the exam conducting body, will declare the result of CLAT 2020 on May 24.
 CLAT 2020 result can be checked online by logging into the result portal by entering one’s application or registration number and date of birth.
 Important details like the qualifying status of the candidate, marks and rank obtained in the exam will be displayed in the CLAT result.

 Candidates who have appeared in the offline exam would be able to check CLAT 2020 merit list at the time of declaration of result.
 CLAT authorities will release a total of three provisional merit lists of CLAT 2020.
 Also, the merit lists would be institute-specific and contain details like the name of the merit list candidate, category, state and category-rank.
 A key feature of CLAT merit rank 2020 is it will be used for shortlisting candidates for counselling and making seat allotments.